 - Adoption of a “Resolution to Promote the Use of Marine Turtle Bycatch Reduction Measures by IOSEA Signatory States”, introduced by the United States.

-- Emphasise on the value of national networks or committees, and introduction of examples from around the region.
+- Emphasis on the value of national networks or committees, and introduction of examples from around the region.

 - Explanations on the reasons for the lack of progress made in the compilation of species assessments for Loggerhead and Green turtles.